-A critical element of the analysis is presented on page 20 in which the subject's historical and projected financial statements are analyzed to understand key trends, develop adjusted earnings for each year if applicable, and develop an estimate of ongoing earning power.
-An analysis of capex and working capital requirements are required, too.
+A critical element of the analysis is presented on page 19 in which the subject's historical and projected financial statements are analyzed to understand key trends, develop adjusted earnings for each year if applicable, and develop an estimate of ongoing earning power.
+An analysis of capex requirements and the balance sheet are required, too.